Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral: Preliminaries

-By Lemma \ref{lem.NR} (2), Type TWL algebra is only one up to graded algebra isomorphisms.
 By Lemma \ref{lem.NR} (1) and \cite[Theorem 3.5]{Z}, every Type WL algebra is graded Morita equivalent to $B=k \langle x,y \rangle/(xy^2-2yxy+y^2x, x^2y-2xyx+yx^2)$.
 By \cite[Proposition 2.5 (2)]{Z}, $C=A^{\varphi}$ if and only if $A=C^{\varphi^{-1}}$.
 Thus Lemma \ref{lem.NR} (1) tells us that every Type WL algebra is isomorphic to the twisted algebra of $B$ by $\varphi \in \GrAut_k B$.
-This means that, to classify Type WL algebras up to graded algebra isomorphisms, it is enough to classify twisted algebras of $B$ by $\varphi \in \GrAut_k B$ up to graded algebra isomorphisms.
+This means that, to classify Type WL algebras up to graded algebra isomorphism, it is enough to classify twisted algebras of $B$ by $\varphi \in \GrAut_k B$ up to graded algebra isomorphism.
 Note that $B$ is the derivation-quotient algebra $\cD(\om_B)$ where